Nausheen Ali Sardar

 Nausheen Ali Sardar is an Indian television actress and model.
-She has appeared in many television shows and bollywood movies.
+She has appeared in many television shows and Bollywood movies.
 She was born in Mumbai, India.
-Nausheen is still remember for her debut show Kkusum.
+Nausheen is remembered for her debut show Kkusum.

-Sardar also appeared in television reality shows and music albums.
-She is one among Indian actress who featured in Pakistani movies.
+Sardar has also appeared in television reality shows and music albums.
+She is one of the Indian actresses who have been featured in Pakistani movies.

 Personal life

-Nausheen's mother is Iranian and her father is Punjabi.
-Nausheen grew up in a Catholic society and studied at Mt.
-Carmel high school Chapel road Bandra west. and then went on to HR COMMERCE college.
+Nausheen's mother is Iranian, and her father is Punjabi.
+Nausheen grew up in a Catholic society and studied at St. Aloysius High School, Chapel Road, Bandra West, and then went on to H.R.
+Commerce college.
 Nausheen is a commerce graduate.

 Career

 Nausheen made her Bollywood debut in 2009 with Three: Love, Lies, Betrayal.